 Need more focused instrument-class meetings, for discussion in workshops.

-Need meetings between workshop organisers and DMSC contact people, one each for control, reduction and analysis.
+Need meetings between workshop organizers and DMSC contact people, one each for control, reduction and analysis.
 They will prepare the plan for presentation at the workshop: requirements, schedule with milestones.